Reporting Boundary: 10th Floor, Blue Star House, 234-244 Stockwell Rd, Brixton, London

 Digital Detox is using a blog as the main channel to pen down this sustainability journey, posting every month and then sharing through LinkedIn and Twitter.
 Since pivoting the business into focusing on digital sustainability, the company’s social media stats have grown exponentially.

 The Sustainability Diaries have diverse authors and various subjects, with some of the blogs focusing on the operational changes made as an organisation to become more sustainable, while others look at helping companies calculate their carbon footprint to support them implement sustainable practices within their roadmaps.

 Each diary has its own branded cover depending on the month it’s been released and it includes visuals to showcase the work and changes that have been made around sustainability.
 The messages have one clear thing in common: to document and share Digital Detox’s journey to a more sustainable future, which is not about being perfect, it’s about trying to be better.

-This has led the company to be asked to speak on stage at the likes of CogX and SXSW, and also receiving the Outstanding Green Initiative Award at the Global Business Excellence Awards and securing a seat on BIMA’s Sustainability Council.
+This has led the company to be asked to speak on stage at the likes of CogX and SXSW, and also receive the Outstanding Green Initiative Award at the Global Business Excellence Awards and secure a seat on BIMA’s Sustainability Council.
 Off the back of this transparency initiative, Digital Detox took action on climate change by founding the Green Report; the tool to track, control and cut digital waste within large organisations.
-The first partnership saved 79,000kg carbon, the equivalent of driving nearly 200,000 miles.
+The first partnership saved 79,000kg of carbon, the equivalent of driving nearly 200,000 miles.